 Italian Road Trip #Four: Florence and Rural Tuscany

 Tuscany is possibly one of the most beautiful places in Italy and therefore makes for a great place to road trip in Italy!
-Expect to see rolling hills, tiny ancient walled villages sitting on hill tops, fields of colourful poppies and pretty vineyards where you can sample the wine or take a wine tour.
-Try not to plan to much as the beauty of a Tuscany road trip, is stopping wherever you fancy.
+Expect to see rolling hills, tiny ancient walled villages sitting on hilltops, fields of colourful poppies and pretty vineyards where you can sample the wine or take a wine tour.
+Try not to plan too much as the beauty of a Tuscany road trip, is stopping wherever you fancy.

 Top attractions on this Tuscany road trip in Italy